 Construction & testing

-The circuit can be powered by 12V DC supply directly from the vehicle’s battery.
+The motor control circuit can be powered by 12V DC supply directly from the vehicle’s battery.
 For convenience and safety, enclose it in a small metallic cabinet.
 A medium size veroboard will do for construction.

 Use a good-quality DIP socket for IC1.
 Finally, do not forget to add a suitable heat-sink for transistor T2.

 Types of DC Motors